google/codeworld/web/help/examples.md

 Example: Asteroids
 ==================

 Asteroids is an example of an elaborate game built with CodeWorld.
-Using the interaction mode, Asteroids keeps track of a detailed world state, and simulates simple physics (vector acceleration and velocity) over time, as well as responding to the user.
-It tracks scores between games, and it uses random numbers to make each game unique.
+It combines interaction with the user through mouse and keyboard events, and physics simulation with velocity and position vectors that runs continuously over time.
+The detailed game state also tracks scores between games, and uses random numbers to make each game unique.
 There's quite a lot there!

 ~~~~~ . clickable
 program = activityOf(initial, change, picture)